 The best place to start is understanding the mechanism QGC uses to do it's own releases.
 We will layer a custom build release process on top of that.
 You can find standard QGC release process here.

 Regular QGC has two main build types: Stable and Daily.
-The build types for a custom build and more complex.
+The build type for a custom build is more complex.
 Throughout this discussion we will use the term "upstream" to refer to the main QGC repo (https://github.com/mavlink/qgroundcontrol).
 Also when we talk about a "new" upstream stable release, this means a major/minor release, not a patch release.

 This type of release is synchronized with the release of an upstream stable.
 Once QGC releases stable you then release a version of your custom build which is based on this stable.
 This build will include all the new features from upstream including the new feature in your own custom code.

 This a subsequent release of your custom build after you have released a synchronized stable but prior to upstream releasing a new stable.
 It only includes new features from your own custom build and include no new features from upstream.
 Work on this type of release would occur on a branch which is either based on your latest synchronized stable or your last out of band release if it exists.
 You can release out of band stable releases at any time past your first synchronized stable release.

 Your custom daily builds are built from your

 master branch.
 It is important to keep your custom master up to date with QGC master.
 If you lag behind you may be surprised by upstream features which require some effort to integrate with your build.
 Or you may even require changes to "core" QGC in order to work with your code.
 If you don't let QGC development team know soon enough, it may end up being too late to get things changed.

 It is suggested that you start with releasing a Synchronized Stable.
 This isn't necessary but it is the simplest way to get started.
 To set your self up for a synchronized stable you create your own branch for development which is based on the upstream current stable.